peng-huang-ch/awesome-docker-compose/README.md

 - [frontend](./frontend/README.md) - A simple frontend application.
 - [gitlab](./gitlab/README.md) - GitLab is a web-based DevOps lifecycle tool that provides a Git repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc.
+- [portainer](./portainer/README.md) - Portainer is an open-source lightweight management UI which allows you to easily manage your Docker host or Swarm cluster.
+  - [agent](./portainer/agent/README.md) - Deploy Portainer with an agent
+  - [nginx-proxy](./portainer/nginx-proxy/README.md) - Deploy Portainer with an Nginx reverse proxy
+  - [traefik](./portainer/traefik/README.md) - Deploy Portainer with a Traefik reverse proxy